DrewGregory/TemperamentReact/README.md

+# Welcome to Temperament!
+To run Temperament, just clone this repository, run `npm install`, and then run `npm start`.
 ## Inspiration
 After looking through TreeHacks' various verticals, we found the Energy vertical to be the most exciting and attractive.
 We wanted to work on a web app project, particularly focusing on visualizing one's impact on the environment.
 We hope to make people more metacognitive about their carbon footprint.
 ## What it does